maniaplanet/documentation/creation/maniascript/tuto/going-further-with-maniascript.md

 Once created, you have (maybe, it's depending of your game design) to spawn the item on the World or on a player.

-To spawn it on the world, you must check all the anchor of the map and spawn the object on them (all of them, you can't choose).
+To spawn it on the world, you must check all the anchors of the map and spawn the object on them (all of them, you can't choose).
 The issue is that an anchor of the item must exist on the map or the item will not be spawned.

 To spawn it with this method, you can do the following: